 )

-When a user enters a query, it is first converted into a vector using the same embedding model that was used during ingestion.
+When a user enters a query, it is first converted into a vector using the same embedding model used during ingestion.
 Qdrant then performs a nearest-neighbor search in the vector space using cosine similarity, identifying the closest vectors that represent semantically similar document chunks.
 The TOP_K parameter ensures that only the most relevant results are retrieved, while with_payload=True allows access to the original text associated with each vector.

-This process transforms the system from a basic chatbot into a context-aware retrieval system capable of understanding intent rather than just matching words.
+This transforms the system from a basic chatbot into a context-aware retrieval system capable of understanding intent rather than just matching words.

 Prompt Engineering